JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/reformatting-a-directory/index.md

 Alternatively, you can select the directory and use **⌘⌥L** (macOS), or **Ctrl+Alt+L** (Windows/Linux) to display the same dialog.

-## A Worked Example for Reformat Code
+## EditorConfig
-So now you know _when_ and _how_ to invoke reformat code.
-Let's take a look at a worked example in the next step of this tutorial.
+IntelliJ IDEA also supports [EditorConfig files](https://editorconfig.org/).
+In the next step of this tutorial we will take a look at why they're useful and how to use them.